BruceClark406/FlutterAppExample/README.md

-This project was a take home assignment for a job interview.

 See the finished result [here: https://flutterwebappexample.web.app/](https://flutterwebappexample.web.app/)

 DISCLAIMER: This is merely a showcase of my flutter work.
 I am not taking credit for the design or the idea of this webpage.